-MEME204 : MINI PROJECT L T P Credits 0 0 4 02
+MEME106 : MINI PROJECT L Т Р Credits 0 0 4 02

-- CO 1 get acquainted with latest areas of Mechanical Engineering - CO 2 Get enough exposure on the field problems pertaining to mechanical engineering - CO 3 Get hands on training on augmentation of his/her skill - CO 4 Utilize various software skills to design, develop the product before fabrication - CO 5 Analyze the computation results with experimental results - CO 6 Prepare technical report and make presentation on the chosen area of mini project
+CO 1 Relate with latest areas of Mechanical Engineering CO 2 Survey field problems pertaining to mechanical engineering CO 3 Improve & augment skills with hands on training CO 4 Utilize various software skills to design, develop the product before fabrication CO 5 Analyze the computation results with experimental results CO 6 Create technical report & defend with presentation on the chosen area of mini project

 Note: The students are expected to identify the prospective faculty for the proposed mini project work.
-The PG Incharge will float the form and prepare the list of students and prospective faculty for mini project at the beginning of the given semester.
+The PG In-charge will float the form and prepare the list of students and prospective faculty for mini project at the beginning of the given semester.
 The concern faculty will take periodic review of the progress of work.
 The candidate is supposed to submit the report based on the mini project work assigned by concerned faculty.
 The faculty will evaluate the same at his/her level and will submit the marks.
 The report will be kept for record purpose.